 10 Ways to Cope With a Vulnerability Hangover

-Fortunately, there are some simple steps you can take to ease a vulnerability hangover.
+Fortunately, you can take simple steps to ease a vulnerability hangover.
 Just reminding yourself that this is a common occurrence can be the first push toward recovery.
-While you may feel sick at heart and want to hide away from others, there are ways to turn this experience into an opportunity for personal growth.
+While you may feel sick at heart and want to hide away from others, you can turn this experience into an opportunity for personal growth.

 Here are 10 tips for coping with a vulnerability hangover: